enzuru/enzu.ru/content/_index.md

 title = 'enzu.ru'
 +++

 Founding engineer and zero-to-one product manager.
-Hacker for GNU and GNOME.
-Hacker and pilgrim.
-Husband and father.
-SoCal beach bum.
+Hacker for the GNU and GNOME projects.
+Interested in literature, computer science, genetics, and preserving Indo-Portuguese culture.